SAE J3068: History

 Initial discussions in the Electric Power Research Institute's Infrastructure Working Council meetings regarding issues related to three-phase charging in North America led to the development of J3068.
 There was a lack of non-proprietary, UL listed equipment that could be legally used in the United States.
 Some large electric vehicles were being charged without using ground fault protection, and without connectors that automatically de-enegerize when disconnected from the vehicle.

-Therefore, SAE authorized a new Task Force to develop a standard that focused on heavy and medium duty applications, and more generally any vehicle charging at commercial and industrial locations or other places where 3φ power (three-phase) is available and preferred.
+Therefore, SAE authorized a new task force to develop a standard that focused on heavy and medium duty applications, and more generally any vehicle charging at commercial and industrial locations or other places where 3φ power (three-phase) is available and preferred.
 Early within the development of the standard, it was decided that the J3068 connector and inlet would expand upon Europe's IEC 62196 type 2 connector also known as the Mennekes connector.

+Description

 The control protocol is a variation of LIN which retains the analog voltage level signaling from SAE J1772.
 The positive level of the LIN signal waveform can change from 12 volts to 9 or 6 volts (known as State A, State B, and State C in J1772).
 An earlier version of this LIN-based control protocol was published in Annex D of IEC 61851 edition 3.
 Major contributors to the development of this protocol include ABB in Sweden, the University of Delaware, Vattenfall Sweden, Mack Trucks/Volvo Trucks North America and others.

 SAE J3068 (2018) is written from the point of view of a developer using a commercial LIN development package with API support for LIN functionality (which is familiar to embedded controller programming teams in the automotive industry).
 The behavior of the EV and EVSE are described separately in terms of the signals they can see on the API.
 The details of how the LIN signals are sent between the EV and EVSE are assumed to be handled by commercial LIN software.

 IEC 61851-1:2017 Annex D does not presume that a commercial LIN development package is used to implement the standard.
 It leaves the decision how to implement the standard to the developer.

 Differences in logic and nomenclature between J3068 and 61851-1 Annex D are detailed in J3068 (2018) Appendix F.

-North American Standards
+North American Application

 J3068 states that it aims to cover three-phase equipment which meets applicable North American listing standards.

 The core standards for Electric Vehicle Supply Equipment in North America are tri-national standards for Mexico, Canada, and the United States.
 See CANENA.
 They are essentially equivalent documents with different names in each country.